 Any individual may report concerns related to possible misconduct involving ADA scientific programs or publications by email to firstname.lastname@example.org.
 Correspondents should provide as much information as possible to clearly describe the potential instances of misconduct, as well as the specific citation information or grant submission number, if available, for the work in question.
 These concerns will be reviewed by the Association’s Panel on Ethical Scientific Programs (ESP).
 The ESP will only review concerns related to possible research and scientific misconduct, and will not review challenges to any decision regarding a submitted manuscript, abstract, or grant application.

-ADA has adopted and modified JAMA’s instructions for authors to address the roles of artificial intelligence (AI) and machine learning in the development of content to be presented in ADA publications.
-See below for more information related to authorship, image integrity, and reproduced and re-created material.
+ADA has adopted and modified JAMA’s instructions for authors and guidance for authors, peer reviewers, and editors to address the roles of artificial intelligence (AI), large language models (LLMs), and machine learning in the development of content to be presented in ADA publications.
+See below for more information related to authorship, image integrity, reproduced and re-created material, and peer review.